mconnor/mconnor.github.io/about.md

 I am a front-end developer that builds applications with JavaScript/HTML5/CSS and WordPress.

-I am currently diving deep with React.js, Vue.js, Riot.js.
-I've worked with AngularJS on a medical education single page app.
+I am currently diving deep with React, Vue.js, Riot.js.
+I've worked professionally with AngularJS on a medical education single page app.

 I have almost a decade of experience working with Flash.
 I've worked on teams - merging code with Git - and as the sole lead developer.